alterNERDtive/EDDiscovery-wiki/Using-the-Materials-Panel.md

 ![Materials](http://i.imgur.com/av5Ni5I.png)

-As each Material is collected or discarded, Elite Dangerous places a entry in the journal saying an item has been collected or discarded:
+As each Material is collected or discarded, Elite Dangerous places a entry in the journal indicating this.

 ![Material Collected](http://i.imgur.com/MHbLuKj.png)